Review of Wellness Core Hearty Cuts Canned Dog Food

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical wet dog food.

-Wellness Core Hearty Cuts is a meat-based canned dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Wellness Core Hearty Cuts is a grain-free canned dog food using an abundance of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 - Wellness Dog Food Recall of March 2017 (3/18/2017)

 - Wellness Dog Food Recall October 2012 (10/30/2012)